 Environmental Impact

-As a responsible REIT, PRIME is dedicated to minimising the environmental impact of our operations and promoting sustainability throughout our portfolio.
-We understand the crucial role that the built environment plays in global greenhouse gas emissions and are determined to reduce our carbon footprint through effective energy management.
+PRIME strives to minimise the environmental footprint of our operations and promote sustainability across our portfolio.
+The built environment contributes significantly to global greenhouse gas (“GHG”) emissions, and we are focused on mitigating our portfolio’s carbon footprint through effective energy management and the integration of innovative solutions.

-1 Energy Star score rates the building's energy performance relative to similar buildings nationwide.
+1 The ENERGY STAR score rates the building’s energy performance relative to similar buildings nationwide.
 Expressed on a 1-100 scale, a higher score denotes better energy efficiency.
 A score of 50 represents median energy performance, while a score of 75 or higher indicates that the building is a top performer.
-More information available at: https://www.energystar.gov/buildings/benchmark/understand_metrics/how_score_calculated
+More information is available at: https://www.energystar.gov/buildings/benchmark/understand_metrics/how_score_calculated

 Back